Zodiac moon signs: A map to understanding your emotional side

 Leo

 Leo is ruled by the Sun, but when this occurs as a moon sign, an individual is bound to face a gamut of emotions while trying to keep their originality intact in this moon placement.
 They are vivacious and creative spirits who like to take care of the underdog.
-Emotional yet fiery, they seem bold but secretly crave validation.
+Emotional yet fiery, this fire sign may seem bold but secretly crave validation.
 They thrive well if given loads of attention.

 Virgo